RosterElf Logo

 Penalty rate miscalculations

 Evening, night, weekend, or public holiday rates applied incorrectly.
-Penalty rate errors are common because of complex award rules.
-Shift timing determines rates, and small timing errors can affect which rate applies.
+Penalty rate errors are common because of complex award rules — shift timing determines rates, and small timing errors can change which rate applies.

 Overtime calculation errors

-Overtime not triggered when it should be, calculated at wrong rate, or double-counted.
-Daily versus weekly overtime rules vary by award.
-Hours need to be tracked cumulatively to apply overtime correctly.
+Overtime not triggered when it should be, calculated at the wrong rate, or double-counted.
+Daily versus weekly overtime rules vary by award, and hours need to be tracked cumulatively to apply overtime correctly.

 Leave processing errors